sanyaade-teachings/Modularis_Core/README en_US.md

 ![The player](share/player.png)

 First of all, install the framework (see Installation and also [Релизы](https://gitverse.ru/Seriy_MLGamer/Modularis_Core/releases) section at GitVerse).
 Then install SDL2, SDL2_image and SDL2_ttf libraries.
 Your PC must support OpenGL no earlier than version 2.0.
-After that run this command in "test" folder, if you want to test the player with GUI:
+After that run this command in "test" folder if you want to test the player with GUI:

 #### Bash